-Threat of U.S.-Russia clash hangs over Syria, French leader speaks to Putin
+Threat of Western strikes hangs over Syria, U.S., France assail Assad at U.N.

-BEIRUT/UNITED NATIONS (Reuters) - The prospect of Western military action in Syria that could lead to confrontation with Russia hung over the Middle East on Friday but there was no clear sign a U.S.-led attack was imminent.
+BEIRUT/UNITED NATIONS (Reuters) - The United States and its ally France assailed Syria’s Bashar al-Assad at the United Nations on Friday for using chemical weapons as the prospect of U.S.-led military action that could lead to confrontation with Russia hung over the Middle East.

-As international chemical weapons experts travelled to Syria to investigate a suspected gas attack by government forces which killed dozens of people, French President Emmanuel Macron spoke to Russia’s Vladimir Putin and expressed concern about a worsening situation.
+As chemical weapons experts arrived in Syria to investigate a suspected poison gas attack by government forces, international diplomacy was in high gear to head off an escalation, though accusations flew thick and fast between Washington and its allies, and Russia, Assad’s main backer.

-Two days ago U.S. President Donald Trump warned that missiles “will be coming” in response to the gas attack on Douma, a town near Damascus which had been held by rebels until this month.
+U.S. President Donald Trump warned on Wednesday that missiles “will be coming” in response to the toxic gas assault on April 7 that killed dozens of people in Douma, a town near Damascus which had been held by rebels until this month.

-Russia, the main ally of Syrian President Bashar al-Assad, says there is no evidence of a chemical attack in Douma and has warned the United States and its allies against conducting any military strike.
+Russia says there is no evidence of a chemical attack in Douma and has warned the United States and its allies against carrying out any military strike.

-But U.S. Ambassador to the United Nations, Nikki Haley, said on Friday that Washington estimated Assad’s forces had used chemical weapons at least 50 times during the seven-year-long Syrian conflict.
+While Trump himself was silent on Syria on Friday, giving no further clues on whether U.S. military action was imminent, U.S. Ambassador to the United Nations Nikki Haley said Washington estimated Assad’s forces had used chemical weapons at least 50 times during the seven-year-long Syrian conflict.

-“Our President has not yet made a decision about possible action in Syria.
+“Our president has not yet made a decision about possible action in Syria.
 But should the United States and our allies decide to act in Syria, it will be in defense of a principle on which we all agree,” Haley told the U.N.
 Security Council.

-“All nations and all people will be harmed if we allow Assad to normalize the use of chemical weapons,” she said.
+“All nations and all people will be harmed if we allow Assad to normalize the use of chemical weapons.”

-While Trump himself remained silent on Syria on Friday, Macron - who has said France has proof that Assad’s government used chemical weapons in the attack in Douma - spoke by phone with Putin.
+There was no word from Russian President Vladimir Putin himself, though his foreign minister, Sergei Lavrov, said Moscow was in contact with Washington to discuss an atmosphere which he described as alarming.

+“God forbid anything adventurous will be done in Syria along the lines of the Libyan and Iraqi experience,” Lavrov told a news conference, referring to past Western military interventions elsewhere in the region.

+Earlier, French President Emmanuel Macron spoke by phone with Putin and expressed concern about a worsening situation.

-The Elysee palace said in a statement that Macron had also expressed regret about Russia’s use of its Security Council veto on the attack.
-Striking a conciliatory note, it said: “The President of the Republic called for dialogue with Russia to be maintained and stepped up to bring peace and stability back to Syria.”
+Striking a conciliatory note, Macron’s office said: “The President of the Republic called for dialogue with Russia to be maintained and stepped up to bring peace and stability back to Syria.”

-But this was balanced by a warning from France’s ambassador to the U.N., Francois Delattre, who told the Security Council that the Syrian government’s decision to use chemical weapons again meant they had “reached a point of no return”.
+But this was balanced by a warning from the French ambassador to the United Nations, Francois Delattre, who told the Security Council that the Syrian government’s decision to use chemical weapons again meant they had “reached a point of no return”.

-The world must provide a “robust, united and steadfast response”, he said.
+The world must provide a “robust, united and steadfast response”, Delattre said.

 Since 2015 France has carried out air strikes against Islamic State in Syria as part of allied forces linked to the U.S.-led coalition, conducting about 5 percent of total coalition air missions.